-Stockport has a Special Tag Rugby Squad for youngsters with disabilities supported by Forever Manchester and is the only one of its kind in the North of England.
+Stockport RUFC has a Special Tag Rugby Squad for youngsters with disabilities and is the only one of its kind in the North of England.

 Many of the youngsters are integrated into mainstream education and yet, at the weekend, there is no equivalent provided in the sports or leisure world.